forrestjacobs/systemctl-bot/README.md

  4. While you're in the Discord app, right-click on your server icon and select _Copy ID_.
 This is your _Guild ID_, which will be used in the next step.

- 5. On the server you want to control, create `/etc/systemctl-bot.toml`:
+ 5. On the server you want to control, download systemctl-bot from [GitHub Releases](https://github.com/forrestjacobs/systemctl-bot/releases) (or build the project from source using `go build`).

+ 6. Create a config file at `/etc/systemctl-bot.toml`:

     ```toml
     # Set these to the values you jotted down before